d-roland/speciesDetection/README.md

 ## Approach
 In order to perform object detection on custom specimens, we used [Matterport implementation of Mask-RCNN](https://github.com/matterport/Mask_RCNN).
+Althought this implementation allows more than object detection (namely, instance segmentation), its Keras and Tensorflow base is quite handy to use.\
 The base model is pretrained on Coco dataset, and able to recognize 80 basic shapes.
-We fine-tuned it to detect our specific specimens.
+We used transfer learning to fine tune it to our specific specimens.

 Some data preparation was required, as expert and citizen annotations come in different format.
 In order to get comparable data, we decided to recreate the bounding box of each annotation as a 50 pixels square around the center of each manual annotation.
 Also, we needed to ensure that we used only images with annotations in order to train the model.